reijiren/Food-Recipes/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of things you need to use the application and how to install them.

 * [node.js](https://nodejs.org/en/download/)